Retirement decision with addictive habit persistence in a jump diffusion market: The Financial Model and Optimization Problem

-Problem ($\ref{intpro}$) contains {optimal stopping and stochastic control, } which is not easy to be solved.
-We will first transform Problem (\ref{intpro}) into a regular form in Section \ref{int_problem}.
-Then we will formulate the dual relation between primal value function and a value function of a pure optimal stopping problem.
-Value function of the optimal stopping problem will be characterized by an obstacle-type free boundary problem in Section \ref{ex_problem}.
-The optimal retirement time will then be given by the first entrance time of a so-called retirement (stopping) region of the state triplet $(x,h,w)$.
-The dual relation relies on a novel habit reduction method and the continuity of optimal stopping time.
+Problem (\ref{stop-CP}) involves both optimal stopping and stochastic control, which brings mathematical difficulties.
+To address this, we first transform Problem (\ref{stop-CP}) into a regular form in \Cref{section_tr}.
+Next, we establish a dual relation between the primal value function and the value function of a pure optimal stopping problem.
+The value function of the optimal stopping problem will be characterized by an obstacle-type free boundary problem in \Cref{section:free_bound}.
+The optimal retirement time can then be determined by the first entrance time of retirement (stopping) region of the state triplet $(x, h, w)$.
+The dual relation relies on a novel habit reduction method and the continuity of the optimal stopping time.